And so lying underneath those stormy skies

-“Paradise” by Coldplay
+Paradise by Coldplay

 ~For Richard, Heidi and Gabriel~

 But that was all before I got the news that my brother-in-law had died.
-Just 45 minutes earlier, while I was lamenting the end of the weekend, he had taken his last breath and given up the battle he’d waged to the finish.
-He and my sister were separated, but in the end, their differences didn’t matter.
+Just 45 minutes earlier, while I was lamenting the end of the weekend, he’d taken his last breath and given up the battle he’d waged to the finish.
+Though he and my sister were separated, in the end, their differences didn’t matter.
 The strife and tension between them healed spontaneously on his journey from this plane to the next.
-When cancer took over his body, she took him into her home and tended to his dying.
-In the process she found forgiveness and focused on creating lasting memories for her son, their son.
-He is seven, my nephew; much too young to lose his father.
+When cancer took over his body, she took him into her home.
+She tended to his dying and in the process found forgiveness.
+Her focus was on creating lasting memories for her son, their son.
+He is seven, my nephew, much too young to lose his father.
 And his father, much too young to lose his life.

 Richard suffered in pain and struggled for every breath.
 He had not come peacefully to his death.
 The denial tortured both he and Heidi.
 When his agitation became too great, the meds gave relief and he drifted in a morphine-induced fog.
 My sister lay down with her husband, pressing her body to his, her mouth to his ear.Continue reading